aherbert/gdsc-smlm/docs/model_plugins.rst

        - ``All``: Output all results per round building filters using an enumeration of all combinations of the components.

    * - Evolve
-     - Perform a search optimisation of the filter parameters (see section :numref:`<model_plugins:Filter Optimisation>`).
-This option does not evaluate all the filters in the input filter set.
+     - Perform a search optimisation of the filter parameters (see section :numref:`%s <model_plugins:Filter Optimisation>`).
+This option may not evaluate all the filters in the input filter set.
 The input filter set is used to defined bounds of the filter parameters for the search.
 Once the optimal parameters have been identified then the best filter is included in the output results.

        - ``None``: No optimisation
-       - ``Genetic Algorithm``: Use a genetic algorithm to explore combinations of the best filters.
+       - ``Genetic Algorithm``: Use a genetic algorithm to explore combinations of the best filters until convergence.
        - ``Range Search``: Search using a range.
 The range is reduced each iteration until convergence.
 The initial range is created from the input filter set.
        - ``Enrichment Search``: Sample randomly from the parameter range of the filters.
 The top fraction of the results are used to define the range for the next round of sampling.
 Iterates until convergence.
        - ``Step Search``: Search using the parameter range of the input filters with a configured number of steps.

-   * - Step Search
-     - Set above zero to do a step search algorithm.
-The step search is performed using a step size of increment/N, where N is the ``Step Search`` parameter.
-Note if the step size is 1, a search will only be performed if the best filter is at the edge of the range tested (otherwise each step will move to an already evaluated filter).

-       This can only be performed if the filters were expanded from an input filter set and the ``Evolve`` option is **false**.

    * - Repeat evolve
      - Set to **true** to repeat the optimisation performed by the ``Evolve`` setting when re-running the plugin with identical input.
+If **false** the plugin will allow configuration of the output display options for the previous results cached for the specified settings.

      This option only applies when re-running the plugin with the same input results and the same settings.
 In this case the analysis will be the same and the plugin can reuse cached results allowing display of different output options for the same results.
 Re-use of the same results is not possible if the evolve setting was used as the optimisation is randomly seeded.
-If **false** the plugin will allow configuration of the output display options for the previous results; otherwise new results are generated by the configured optimisation algorithm.

        This option is useful to experiment with different ``Evolve`` settings for the same input results and filter settings.